partheseas/gardens/Readme.md

 # Gardens
-Gardens make it easier to trace the flow of your code by automatically printing the name of the space that you are logging from.
-For the most part a garden can be used interchangeably with `console`.
+Gardens make it easier to trace the flow of your code by always printing the name of the scope that you are logging from.
+A garden can be used interchangeably with `console`, and will work in Node and all modern browsers.

 ## Usage
 ```JavaScript